costrx/carquest_pub/empress_freecar.md

         ]
       }
 ```
-Use the `LocationID` obtained in the first step to and filter to the cars that are currenly in that choosen location.
+Use the `LocationID` obtained in the first step to and filter to the cars that are currently in that chosen location.

 This part was fairly tedious for me, I needed to perform some JSON conversion on the received data process it later otherwise I could not search it well.
 What I got back from the API call seems to be a complex nested JSON object, and I needed a JSON array to feed to the search.
 There may be an easier solution than mine.

-After the convsersion is done, filtered out the (only) car that is in the choosen spot.
+After the conversion is done, filtered out the (only) car that is in the choosen spot.

 ### (3) Check if there is an available car in the closest carpark.
 You found which cars are in the closest carpark, now send a query the first one is available: